v-research/edu/cybersecurity_2022/README-2.md

 Well, you won't go into much details on how to generate tokens but they are JSON with some predefined fields.
 If we take the "access token" and we decode it with [jwt.io](https://jwt.io) we see that there is a unique identifiers (`sub` field) that Auth0 has associated to your account (the one you used to log in).

 We can now send this `access_token` along with any request to the services that we'll create on `localhost:3000`, to allow our backend application (i.e. the implementation of the services) to provide responses for the specific user who is doing the requests.

+WARNING!
+Do not post your access token, I'm doing it just because it is already expired and I'm doing it on a test application that has been build only for this course.